vicvans20/societas-amare/README.md

 3. bower
 4. gulp

-## Intrucctions
+## Instructions

-- Clone de repo and in the root directory:
+- Clone de repo and at the root directory run:
 ```sh
 bower install
 ```